 I continued on that diet until the end of the summer.
 The first day of college that fall, I weighed in at 180.

 Six days a week, my routine was the same.
 I woke at 5:15 and rubbed the sleep from my eyes.
 I made lunch.
 At first, it was a baloney sandwich with mustard and a baggy of chips.
 Once I got caught up in the euphoria of losing weight, I took an apple and an orange in my paper bag.
-I walked to the station and pumped gas for eight hours, the heat and the fumes staving off hunger.
+I walked to the station and pumped gas for nine hours, the heat and the fumes staving off hunger.
 I arrived home again at 4 p.m. after closing out the shift.
 I took a nap and read the paper.
 Around 6, I made and drank my eggnog and ate my salad.

 Every night, I hooked up with my friend Mark and headed over to Kansas to get a couple of six packs.
 We drank them hard and fast.
 I had to be in bed passed out before 10 p.m. if I was to get over the drunk and pump gas all day.
 How I lost all the weight drinking as much as I did was testament to how difficult that job was and how little I ate.
 How I was able to drink every day and still stand up in the heat for nine hours showed just what an 18-year-old body is capable of.